Corticofugal control equates to the fact that as the pathway begins in

 lectured for Dr. Cailliet at the American Back Society

-in 1984 for specialist medical physicians to receive their yearly
+in 1984 for medical physicians who received their yearly

-others followed that day.) and my concepts have of course
+others followed that day.)
+I would opine that my concepts have of course

-been incorporated within medicine and science pursuant to scientific
+been incorporated within research and science pursuant to scientific

-it is prudent to help bring out all that is good.
+it is prudent to help bring out all that is good through early

 Arts and their practitioners, had not discovered how, or even why